betaghIEEE/DevoteApp-Training/Devote/notes.md

 Time index 18:09
 In the rest of this lecture, we will create a static widget that will adapt to all sizes across the board.

+For example, where did this .configurationDisplayName and .description come from in the DevoteWidget module?
+For the name, the instructor suggests changing this value to Devote Launcher.

+This information will be shown later in the widget editor later.

+The instructor asks to navigate the cursor to the body section of the Devote Widget and review.

+We comment out the Text entry in the Devote Widget Entry View.
+This shall be replaced with our custom design and content.
+What does that look like.
+Like the following:
+We add call to a global function targeted for the main app.
+Well, we need to ensure that the constants target the Widget, too.

+Notice the Geometry Reader that we have added and the closure aspects to this.
+Furthermore, I add precise positioning modifiers to the logo.
+Don't forget to do this.

+This is when I notice that the instructor's preview show nice examples of the widget, I thought my canvas should show me proof that something is working, too.

+So, I add modifiers to this text view.
+Yet, I can embed this text view into a new horizontal stack container.
+What does this do?
+At this point in the demo, it does nothing.
+But, the instructor says it shall be used for further positioning later on in the lesson.
+For example, we add some modifiers to the Horizontal Stack and this moves the text view down below the rocket in the image.
+The instructor thinks that it makes for a much better app for the Widgets to be differentiated by appearance.
+But how do we do this?
+The design can be adaptive depending on the widget family.

+## Widget Family
+Time Index 25:31

+We can apply a special property to the Widget module that we can use in different conditions.
+The instructor wants us to navigate to the top of the Entry View - entry member.
+There we insert the helper.
+This is an environment property wrapper and the widget family key, we can get the actual size of any widget instance.
+This is a powerful feature as we can use this information to select UI construction.
+The instructor says that we can always use this widget family environment value to understand the current widget configuration.

+This spacer added to the bottom of the HStack in Devote Widget Entry View.
+Try it on the other Widget Families.
+The spacer moves the Text capsule to the left (read left to right).
+Another way to make such adjustments is to the logo.
+Place in the widget and height alternate sizes for widgetFamily != .systemSmall